Spinach Spaghetti with garlic crumbs

 (Note: this is a quick description; the full recipe is at the bottom of the page)

-- Heat the olive oil in a large skillet, then stir in garlic, chili flakes, and breadcrumbs.
+• Heat the olive oil in a skillet, stir in garlic, chilli flakes, and breadcrumbs.

-- Using the same skillet, heat the olive oil and saute’ the garlic until fragrant.
+• Using the same skillet, saute garlic in olive oil until fragrant.

-- Add pasta water and fresh spinach, cook until wilted, and season to taste.
+• Add pasta water and spinach, cook until wilted, and season to taste.

-- Taste, adjust the seasoning if needed, and serve immediately with freshly grated parmesan cheese and a drizzle of extra virgin olive oil if desired.
+• Toss until combined, adjust the seasoning if needed, and serve immediately with freshly grated Parmesan cheese and a drizzle of extra virgin olive oil.

 Recipe Notes